Ellen Cleghorne

-Life and career
+Early life

-A native of the Red Hook Projects in Brooklyn, Cleghorne is a graduate of Hunter College.
+A native of the Red Hook Projects in Brooklyn, Cleghorne is a graduate of Brooklyn Technical High School, Hunter College, and NYU.
 She first established her talents in New York City comedy clubs and career started when she competed in the Johnnie Walker Comedy Search in 1989 where she was directed in a video by Saturday Night Live short film producer Neal Marshad at the comedy club Caroline's in the South Street Seaport.
 In 1991, she appeared on Def Comedy Jam and landed minor roles in season two of In Living Color, where she was discovered by producers of Saturday Night Live.